Fort Chambers (Pennsylvania): Later years

 Chambers was active in responding to Native American attacks in the area.
 Some of Chambers' militia joined Captain Culbertson in pursuit of the warriors who captured McCord's Fort in April 1756, and Ensign John Reynolds of Chambers' militia was among those killed in the Battle of Sideling Hill on April 4 1756.
 Colonel Henry Bouquet visited the fort in July 1759, and sent four letters from "Chambers's Fort," or "Fort Chamber's."

 After the end of Pontiac's War, the fort was probably dismantled when Chambers laid out the plan for the town of Chambersburg.
 He donated land for the Falling Spring Presbyterian Church cemetery, where he was buried after his death in 1788.

 Memorialization

-A historical marker was placed in 1947 on West King Street (U.S. Route 11 in Pennsylvania) by the Pennsylvania Historical and Museum Commission.
+A historical marker was placed in 1947 on West King Street (just half a block off U.S. Route 11 in Pennsylvania) by the Pennsylvania Historical and Museum Commission.

 A stone tablet with a brass plaque was placed near the site of the fort in 1984, also on King Street, by the Kittochtinny Historical Society, Franklin County Chapter, DAR.
 It reads: "Southwest 150 Feet, erected 1755-56 by Colonel Benjamin Chambers, founder of Chambersburg, a two-story stone structure surrounded by a moat.
 A stockade manned by two swivel guns enclosed the fort, flour mill, sawmill, and dwelling."

 The site of the fort is now the Chambers Fort Park.
+In 2008, a bronze life-sized statue named "The Homecoming" was installed in the park, depicting the 1781 return of Chambers' son James and grandson Benjamin from their service in the American Revolutionary War.